mitranim/posterus/readme.md

 Because Posterus tasks don't store their results, calling `.map()` after the task is settled (via `.done()`) produces a synchronous exception.
 For asynchrony, use [`async`](#async) and [`AsyncTask`](#asynctask).

 Just like [`.done()`](#taskdoneerr-val), this automatically "flattens" the tasks returned or thrown by the mapper(s), eventually resolving to non-task values.
 This is known as "flatmap" in some languages.
-Also, just like `.done()`, this supports promises.

 Takes "ownership" of any task returned or thrown by a mapper, and will deinit the inner task on a call to [`.deinit()`](#taskdeinit).